Let's go and find out the origins of Kogin embroidery, a cute Japanese accessory!

 Three-striped Kogin

-Three-striped Kogin was produced mainly in Goshogawara City, downstream of the Iwaki River.
-It is a vivid Kogin embroidery with three white stripes on indigo-dyed cloth.
+Mishima Kogin embroidery originated in Goshogawara City, located in the lower reaches of the Iwaki River.
+It features three vibrant white stripes on indigo-dyed fabric.

 If you want to see Kogin embroidery works, go around craft stores

-Museums that exhibit Kogin embroidery works are great, but if you want to learn more about Kogin embroidery, the best place is a regular craft store!
+Museums showcasing Kogin embroidery works are nice, but if you want to learn more about Kogin embroidery, a regular craft store is the best place!

-Originally, this embroidery technique was developed as a technique for farming clothes, so the works that are closer to everyday life are closest to the essence of Kogin embroidery.
+Since this embroidery technique originally developed as a method for applying embroidery to farmers' work clothes, works that are closer to everyday life are the ones that truly capture the essence of Kogin embroidery.

 Here we will introduce some handicraft exhibitions where Kogin embroidery works are displayed and sold